Fostoria Red Birds: History

 The 1938 Fostoria Red Birds won the Ohio State League pennant, as the Ohio State League played the 1938 season as a four–team league.
-With a regular season record of 55–41, Fostoria finished 1st in the standing, managed by Jack Farmer.
-The Red Birds finished 3.0 games ahead of the 2nd place Fremont Reds/Green Sox in the regular season standings.
+With a regular season record of 55–41, Fostoria finished first in the regular season standings, playing the season under manager Jack Farmer.
+The Red Birds finished 3.0 games ahead of the second place Fremont Reds/Green Sox in the regular season standings.
 In the Ohio State League final, Fostoria lost to Fremont 3 games to 0.
 Player/manager Jack Farmer led the Ohio State League with 164 strikeouts.

-As the Ohio State League returned to a six–team league 1939, Fostoria again qualified for the playoffs.
-The Red Birds placed 3rd in the regular season with a 66–63 record under returning player/manager Jack Farmer, finishing 1.5 games behind the 1st place Findlay Oilers.
+In 1939 the Ohio State League returned to a six–team league and Fostoria again qualified for the playoffs.
+The Red Birds placed third in the regular season standings with a 66–63 record.
+Playing under returning player/manager Jack Farmer, Fostoria ended the season 1.5 games behind the first place Findlay Oilers.
 The Red Birds lost in first round of the playoffs to Findlay 2 games to 0.
 Fostoria pitcher Fred Berger led the Ohio State League with 231 strikeouts.

-The Fostoria Red Birds finished in 5th place in the 1940 Ohio State League.
-Managed by Bobby Jones, Fostoria ended the season with a 44–73 record, finishing 40.0 games behind the 1st place Lima Pandas.
+The Fostoria Red Birds finished in fifth place in the 1940 Ohio State League.
+Managed by Bobby Jones, Fostoria ended the season with a 44–73 record, finishing 40.0 games behind the first place Lima Pandas.

-In their final season of play, the 1941 Fostoria Red Birds finished 4th in the six–team Ohio State League.
-With a record of 49–57 under managers Lee Ellison and Charles Cronin, Fostoria finished 21.5 games behind the 1st place Fremont Green Sox.
+In their final season of play, the 1941 Fostoria Red Birds placed fourth in the six–team Ohio State League.
+With a record of 49–57 under managers Lee Ellison and Charles Cronin, Fostoria finished 21.5 games behind the first place Fremont Green Sox.
 In 1941, Jim Pruett of Fostoria led the Ohio State League in hitting with a .340 batting average.
 After the 1941 season, the Ohio State League ceased play until 1944 due to World War II.
-Fostoria did not field a franchise when the Ohio State League returned to play, Fostoria has not hosted another minor league team since the 1941 Red Birds.
+Fostoria did not field a franchise when the Ohio State League returned to play.
+Fostoria has not hosted another minor league team since the 1941 Red Birds.

 Ballpark

 The Fostoria teams played home games at Redbird Park.
 The ballpark had a capacity of 1,500 in 1939 and dimensions of (Left, Center, Right): 340–445–340 in 1939.
-Redbird Park was located at 201 South Main Street, Fostoria, Ohio.
+Redbird Park was located on the southwest side of town at the southeast corner of the intersection of Findlay and Lytle streets, and Independence Ave.
+The ballpark was demolished sometime around 1944.